 - Incident Response Plan: Develop a plan to respond swiftly to incidents.
 Ipsos reports that only 19% of businesses have a formal incident response plan.

-6. Cyber Security While Travelling
+6. Cyber Security While Traveling

 Points of Vulnerability to Consider: